NCAR/sage-java-refactoring-application-initial/README.md

 add any new functionality.
 9. Work in a manner that is consistent with your typical work style.
 10. Commit to your repository as you feel a section of work is done.
 We would like to see your workflow if possible.
-11. There is more work than can reasonably get done in 4 hours, please use the BACKLOG.md file to record any work that needs to be completed but you were unable to get to.
+11. There is more work than can reasonably be done in 4 hours.
+Please use the BACKLOG.md file to record any work that needs to be completed but that you were unable to get to.
 Order that list in highest to lowest priority.
 12. When done with all your work, please apply your full name to the ACKNOWLEDGEMENT-OF-WORK.md file and commit that file.
-  This act implies that all the work completed is your own and was done without any direct personal assistance.
+  This act attests that all the work completed is your own and was done without any direct personal assistance.
 13. Push all your changes to your **private** repository on GitHub.  **DO NOT** create a pull request against our repository.
 14. Email us letting us know that you are done, and we will reply with further instructions.